marcanpilami/Zabbix-JBoss-Agent/README.md

 * Select the account that should run the agent.
 Default is zabbix.
 * Using that account, unzip the file onto your system (Windows or Linux).
 * Modify conf/conf.properties: you must specify the remote (or local) JBoss server or domain controller with a valid JBoss account
-* Run bin/connector.sh start
+* Run bin/connector.sh start (it will create a daemon)

+Starting multiple agents
+****************************

+By default, connector.sh will use the configuration file conf/conf.properties to identify the JBoss server to connect to.
+You can also specify environment variable CONFFILE before running connector.sh to specify a different configuration file:

+    export CONFFILE="/path/to/conf.properties"
+    ./bin/connector.sh start

+This allows to run multiple agents monitoring each a different Jboss cluster with a single install.
+Please note that all agents will share the same query definition file (items.txt).

 Template import
 ******************

-Inside the zip, there is a teplate/zabbix_template.xml file.
+Inside the zip, there is a template/zabbix_template.xml file.
 Just import it inside Zabbix 2.0+ and associate it with a host.

 The host must have an agent interface corresponding to the agent installed in the previous section.